rockname/MastodonNormalizedCacheSample/README.md

 }
 ```

-After that, combine a Publisher monitoring an account relationship into a Publisher monitoring a status on `CoreDataStatusCacheStore.watch` method.
+After that, combine a Publisher observing an account relationship into a Publisher observing a status on `CoreDataStatusCacheStore.watch` method.

 ```diff
 class CoreDataStatusCacheStore {